JH-Byun/jh-byun.github.io/index.md

 ## Recent Updates

+**November 2025**: I gave a seminar as an invited speaker at the Sookmyeong Woman's University in Seoul, Korea.

 **October 2025**: I gave a talk named "Aerial physical interaction strategy considering changes in dynamics" as an invited speaker at the [Workshop on Advanced Aerial Aobotics](http://www.dragon.t.u-tokyo.ac.jp/all-events/workshop-aar-2025/) held in Tokyo, Japan.

-**October 2025**: I gave a talk named "Safety-critical control of aerial physical interaction" as an invited speaker at [Advancements in
-Aerial Physical Interaction (IROS 2025 Workshop)](https://sites.google.com/view/iros2025-aerialrobot-workshop/home) held in Hangzhou, the People's Republic of China.
-The related post can be found in [here](https://jh-byun.github.io/blog/IROS-workshop/).

-**May 2025:** I orally presented my conference proceeding on "Safety-critical control for aerial physical interaction in uncertain environment" at ICRA 2025 held in Atlanta, USA.

 ## Always Open to Work!
 If you are interested in **fully autonomous aerial manipulation**, you can look around our publications and open projects to find an inspiration.
 Also, **you can also contact me** using various ways, such as e-mail, facebook, instagram, etc., to discuss the relevant topics.